PacifiCare Health Systems: History

 In December 2005, the company was acquired by UnitedHealth Group.
 At that time, the company had 705,000 Medicare enrollees.

-It continued to market health plans under the PacifiCare and SecureHorizons names until 2011, when it changed to the UnitedHealthcare name.
+The company continued to market health plans under the PacifiCare and SecureHorizons names until 2011, when it changed to the UnitedHealthcare name.

 Sponsorship and philanthropy

 The company sponsored Newman/Haas Racing for the 2003 CART season, the 2004 Champ Car season, and the 2005 Champ Car season and donated to support The Painted Turtle.
+It was replaced as a sponsor in 2006.